ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: #faq-block-storage-25}

 Independently back up your data.
 Then, delete the compromised root key and power down the instance with volumes encrypted with that key.

+Also, consider setting up a key rotation policy that automatically rotates your keys based on a schedule.
+For more information, see [Key rotation for VPC resources](/docs/vpc?topic=vpc-vpc-key-rotation).

+### What is key rotation?
+{: faq}
+{: #faq-block-storage-25a}
+For {{site.data.keyword.vpc_short}} resources such as block storage volumes that are protected by your customer root key (CRK), you can rotate the root keys for additional security.
+When you rotate a root key by a schedule or on demand, the original key material is replaced.
+The old key remains active to decrypt existing volumes but can't be used to encrypt new volumes.
+For more information, see [Key rotation for VPC resources](/docs/vpc?topic=vpc-vpc-key-rotation).

+### How does key rotation work?
+{: faq}
+{: #faq-block-storage-25b}
+Customer-managed encrypted resources such as block storage volumes use your root key (CRK) as the root-of-trust key that encrypts a LUKS passphrase that encrypts a master key protecting the volume.
+You can import your CRK to a key management service (KMS) instance or instruct the KMS to generate one for you.
+Root keys are rotated in your KMS instance.

+When you rotate a root key, a new version of the key is created by generating or importing new cryptographic key material.
+The old root key is retired, which means its key material remains available for decrypting existing volumes, but not available for encrypting new ones.
+New resources are protected by the latest key.
+For more information, see [How key rotation works](https://test.cloud.ibm.com/docs/vpc?topic=vpc-vpc-key-rotation#vpc-key-rotation-function).

+### I have volumes using Gen 1 and Gen 2 compute resources.
+Can I rotate my keys for all of these volumes?
+{: faq}
+{: #faq-block-storage-26}

+No, Gen 1 resources do not support key rotation.
+You can only rotate keys for Gen 2 resources, such as block storage volumes.

 ### Am I charged for using customer-managed encryption?
 {: faq}